couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

 to `JSON | SNAPPY` (`0x03`).

-Note, that the meaning of the flag `SnappyEverywhere` is that SDK expects and properly handles compression for **ANY** operation during communication with the KV engine, this is why the flag called "SnappyEverywhere", and "SnappyConfig".
+Note, that the meaning of the flag `SnappyEverywhere` is that SDK expects and properly handles compression for **ANY** operation during communication with the KV engine, this is why the flag called "SnappyEverywhere", and not "SnappyConfig".

 ### `GetClusterConfig` and Out-of-Order Execution